Long Live Bitcoin (on Ethereum!)

 Ethereum’s Bitcoin derivatives will replace Bitcoin itself, making the Bitcoin network obsolete.

 I’ve got a confession to make - I’ve been drinking the Ethereum kool-aid.
 It’s tangy and refreshing.
-If you can think of an acronym, I’ve done it - MKR, CDPs, DAI, DEXes, DY/DX, ENS, IPFS/IPNS, BAT, ERC-20, ERC-721, they are all systems that I’ve touched at some point.
-I’ve bought, sold, lent, borrowed, traded, derived, registered, pointed, coded, and published on the Ethereum chain.
+If you can think of an acronym, I’ve looked into it - MKR, CDPs, DAI, DEXes, DY/DX, ENS, IPFS/IPNS, BAT, ERC-20, ERC-721, they are all systems that I’ve read about.
+With those systems, you can buy, sell, lend, borrow, trade, derive, register, point, code, and publish on the Ethereum chain.
 I like to think I know the space pretty well.

 Now let me say, the current Ethereum experience feels very raw, but not necessarily in a bad way.
 It just feels bare-metal.
 Ethereum feels like buying a table off of craigslist, or repairing an old tractor with a hand wrench.
 If you screw up, there’s no customer service.
 There’s no one there to say “we’re sorry for the inconvenience” and give you a gift card.